Dmitri-Sintsov/django-deno/README.rst

 ``django_deno`` installs Deno web service which is used to communicate with `Django`_ projects.

-Currently the web service `server.ts`_ supports Deno version of `rollup.js`_ bundle generation to automatically provide `es6 modules`_ bundles for `Django`_ projects, including scripts from `Django packages static files`_.
+Currently the web service `server.ts`_ supports Deno version of `rollup.js`_ bundler to automatically generate `es6 modules`_ bundles for `Django`_ projects, including scripts from `Django packages static files`_.

 It's possible to generate `es6 modules`_ bundles and / or `systemjs`_ bundles with optional minification with